DiosDelRayo/monerosigner-os/docs/building.md

-# Building a MoneroSigner SD card image
+# Building a XmrSigner SD card image
-Assemble the MoneroSigner OS along with the MoneroSigner application code into an image file that can be flashed to an SD card and run in your MoneroSigner.
+Assemble the XmrSigner OS along with the XmrSigner application code into an image file that can be flashed to an SD card and run in your XmrSigner.
 <br/>
 <br/>
 <br/>
-## 🔥🔥🔥🛠 Quickstart: MoneroSigner Reproducible Build! 🛠🔥🔥🔥
+## 🔥🔥🔥🛠 Quickstart: XmrSigner Reproducible Build! 🛠🔥🔥🔥

 <details><summary>macOS / Linux instructions:</summary>
 <p>